jhonkaniemi/bite/bite/BiteBiomass.md

 ## Variables

 * ### `hostBiomass`
 `hostBiomass` is a measure of the relevant host biomass that can be consumed/occupied by an agent.
+The value is the result of the host biomass calculation (see `hostBiomass` dynamic expression).
 The value is set to 0 when a cell dies.

 * ### `agentBiomass`
 `agentBiomass` is the total biomass of the agent on a cell.
 The `agentBiomass` is set to 0 when a cell dies.
+The value of the variable is the result of the Javascript handler (`onCalculate`) or the result of the logistic growth.

 * ### `agentImpact`
 The `agentImpact` is a measure for the consumed host biomass during the year.
 Note that the type of impact (e.g., foliage, roots) can differ.
+The value is the set as the difference in host biomass before and after the logistic growth.

 ## Events